Wise vs International Bank Transfer

 *Fees based on transferring 1,000 USD to GBP

-Information needed for international transfers: Wise vs Bank Transfer
+Information needed for international transfers: Wise vs bank transfer

-Also, has the option to send money only with an email address.
+Recipient’s details | Local bank details Also, has the option to send money only with an email address. | Bank account details Bank’s BIC or SWIFT code |

 *Note that information needed may differ between banks, countries and currency routes.
 Check with the relevant banks for up-to-date information requirements

-Coverage: Supported Currencies
+Coverage: Supported currencies

-Wise payments can be sent to 80+ countries, and you can hold 50+ currencies in your Wise account.
+- Wise payments can be sent to 160+ countries, and you can hold 40+ currencies in your Wise account.

-Banks tend not to offer multi-currency account products to personal customers – and if they do they’re likely to only cover a handful of major currencies like EUR and USD.
+- Banks tend not to offer multi-currency account products to personal customers – and if they do they’re likely to only cover a handful of major currencies like EUR and USD.
 Payments can normally be sent on common currency routes, but less popular routes may not be available or may take longer to arrive.

-Wise vs international bank transfers: pros and cons
+Wise vs international bank transfers: Pros and cons

-Pros
+Pros |

-Cons
+Cons |

-Wise international payments can usually be arranged for a lower fee compared to regular banks, and may arrive much faster too.
+Wise international payments can usually be arranged for a lower fee compared to banks, and may arrive much faster too.
 If you’d rather make your payment in person in a branch then your bank might be right for you – otherwise, you may be able to save with Wise.

 If you received money with Wise, and would like to learn how to withdraw your money, check out this guide: How to withdraw money from Wise to bank account